 2. Canister (Cylinder) vacuums

-The best canister vacuums clean carpets just about as well as upright vacuums.
-Compare to uprights, it’s very good for above floor cleaning or a lot of stairs, then canister will do the great job.
+The best canister vacuum clean carpets just about as well as upright vacuums.
+Compare to uprights, it’s very good for above floor cleaning or the stairs, then canister will do the great job.
+It’s great for normal hard floors and carpets too.
+More information about this type of vacuum can be found here.

 Cons: It’s bulky and can be a bit awkward if you are storing it or toting it around.
 The long wand attachments that make the vacuum so versatile also make it difficult to deal with in certain situations.